lenderpanel

 Recently asked questions about conveyancing in Haydock

-I'm purchasing my first flat in Haydock benefiting from help to buy.
-The sellers would not budge the price so I negotiated 6k of extras instead.
-The property agent advised me not disclose to my lawyer about the extras as it would impact my loan with Accord Mortgages Ltd. Do I keep my lawyer in the dark?.
+I am purchasing a new build house in Haydock benefiting from help to buy.
+The sellers refused to budge the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The house builders rep told me not to tell my conveyancer about this extras as it would impact my loan with the bank.
+Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.